nesdown/Food-Delivery/README.md

 * [PHP](http://php.net/) - The backend was developed using PHP
 * [JavaScript](https://www.javascript.com/) - For front end, we also used Jquery, Bootstrap

-## Authors

-* **A. K. M. Saiful Islam** - *Initial work* - [adar2378](https://github.com/adar2378)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

-## Acknowledgments

-* It was a collaborative project with my classmates, hatts off to them for putting things together. :blush:
-* And learned a lot from various youtube videos :relaxed: